mokus0/bindings-hdf5/README.md

 See also
 ---------

 The API exposed here is very low level; I strongly recommend against using it directly.
 Instead, check out <http://github.com/mokus0/hs-hdf5>, which is a higher level wrapper that makes it quite a bit harder to shoot yourself in the foot.
 That library is still fairly incomplete, though.
-If it's missing something you need (it almost certainly will be), check out <http://github.com/mokus0/hdf5-sandbox> as well - it's a bit less refined but more complete.
-If you still don't find an interface you need, feel free to ask me for it or just send a pull request.
+If it's missing something you need, feel free to ask me to implement it or just send a pull request.